 It is notable that the 760D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

-Both the 60D and the 760D have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the 760D have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the 760D was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Canon 760D Manual.
+Further information on the features and operation of the 60D and 760D can be found, respectively, in the Canon 60D Manual (free pdf) or the online Canon 760D Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 60D or the Canon 760D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 60D: